ymath-io/ymath.io/content/courses/exponents/exponents-basic/properties/index.md

 $$2\cdot2\cdot2\cdot2\cdot2$$
 $$(2\cdot2)(2\cdot2\cdot2)$$

-They look very similar!
+These expressions look very similar!
 In fact, they're equal by the Associative Property of Multiplication.
 This property states that if your expression only has multiplication in it, it doesn't matter where you put the parentheses.
 The product will always be the same.

 Let's go a bit more general.
 Is there a way we can rewrite $x^2\cdot x^3$?
 Let's try: